xatu-code/xatu-documentation/docs/source/outputs/spin.rst

 .spin — Exciton Spin Projection
 ================================

-When using the ``-s`` flag, Xatu outputs the spin characteristics of each computed exciton state.
+When using the ``-s`` or ``--spin`` flag, Xatu outputs the spin characteristics of each computed exciton state.
 This includes the total spin projection and the individual spin projections of the electron and the hole.

 Format
 ======